Arts and Crafts in Armenia

 To make the most of your time in Armenia, make sure you visit the National Gallery of Armenia, and multiple museums that showcase works by Armenian and foreign artists.
 Here is a short list of artists you should get to know better during your stay in Armenia:

-- Vardges Surnenyants is officially deemed the founder of historical Armenian painting.
+- Vardges Sureniants is officially deemed the founder of historical Armenian painting.
 His paintings' key themes include Armenian legends and myths, fascinating historical events, characters, and fairy tales.

 - Martiros Saryan is one of the notable Armenian painters ever.
 His masterpieces depict Armenia and its nature with a most vibrant palette.